Children 7-11 Years Old

-Whether your children have been attending a dentist regularly or if it is their first appointment we will ensure the best experience.
+Whether your children have been attending a dentist’s visits regularly or if it is their frst appointment we will strive to ensure they have a great experience.

 Their first visit to Oasispark Dental is fundamentally important, as it forms the basis of our relationship.
 We work together with parents and guardians to obtain important information needed to provide excellent comprehensive dental care for your child.
 We strive to make this experience fun and relaxing for everyone.

 At the first visit, your child will be shown all the equipment, including Mr. Thirsty (our suction tip), our water and air shooter.
 They will also take a ride up and down in the dental chair.
 We have a TV or your child can bring their own movie.

 Each child will start to learn about sugar bugs, how to floss and brush properly.
 Parents are invited to become partners in educating their little ones about dental care and reinforcing positive dental practices.

 At the end of the visit, kids pick out a prize from our ‘Treasure Chest’ to reward them for their good behaviour.

 Establishing a “Dental Home”